iniakponode/safe-drive-africa-datahub/README.md

 - **Analytics Dashboard**
   Visualize driving data through charts, graphs, and heatmaps to quickly identify trends and patterns.

-- **Alerts and Notifications**
-  Get notified if unsafe driving patterns are detected.

 - **Historical Data Comparison**
   Compare current driving data with historical records to measure improvement or identify recurring issues.